shoui520/shoui520.github.io/docs/shouimethod.md

 [Follow this.](https://github.com/MarvNC/JP-Resources?tab=readme-ov-file#backfilling-old-cards)

 ### LOCAL AUDIO (EASY!)

+Why local audio is good: Because it has more audio than available by default in Yomitan.
+Because the sources used in the local audio have accurate pitch accent.
+Because it's fully available offline.

 Tedious to set up, but very important imo.
 I'll try to make it as simple as possible to understand.